GRAINS-Chicago grains firm on yield uncertainty ahead of USDA report

 The government is expected to trim its outlook for U.S. corn production, according to a Reuters survey of analysts.

-But the question will be how much the government will lower those numbers, in a report that has fuelled volatile market moves in the past, said Joe Vaclavik, president of Standard Grain.
+But the question will be how much the government will lower those numbers, in a report that has fueled volatile market moves in the past, said Joe Vaclavik, president of Standard Grain.

-In 2019, corn future prices posted their biggest drop in three years after USDA estimated a bigger-than-expected crop on Aug.
+In 2019, corn futures prices posted their biggest drop in three years after USDA estimated a bigger-than-expected crop on Aug.
 12, despite floods that slowed planting that season.

 USDA’s reports have long been a key reference for global commodities markets, and over the last decade, the most-active corn and soybean futures have moved sharply on USDA report days that coincided with the August reports.